Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Minicastanhares Technique: subtle elevation with an almost invisible scar;

-- Vinhas Technique: indicated for specific cases of lateral ptosis;
+- Vinhas Technique: recommended for specific cases of lateral ptosis;

 - Nike Technique: so named for the shape of the incision, provides elegant elevation of the tail of the eyebrow.